How to List Products in a Table with WooCommerce AJAX Filter Widgets

 [woof_products is_ajax=0 tpl_index=tpl_woo_table]– then save and view the page.

-How to show products from a specific category
+Step 5.
+How to show products from a specific category with the WOOF plugin

 The WOOF connector plugin has a strange quirk, where you have to follow an extra step to show products from a specific category only.
 These are the 2 steps that you must follow: